extreal-dev/Extreal.Guide/README.md

   - Path: `/work/work.pptx`
   - Screen captures are also included.

-## Functional Page Template
+## Feature Page Template

-Use the 'Functional Page Template' below for the functional pages.
+Use the 'Feature Page Template' below for the feature pages.

 ```
 ## What for?